-Jorgen Bolt Memorial Scholarship
+Jorgen Bolt Memorial Award

-The Nunavut Wildlife Management Board (NWMB) initiated the Jorgen Bolt Memorial Scholarship in 2021 to recognize Jorgen's contributions to wildlife management in Nunavut.
+The Nunavut Wildlife Management Board (NWMB) initiated the Jorgen Bolt Memorial Award in 2021 to recognize Jorgen's contributions to wildlife management in Nunavut.
 Jorgen was appointed to the Board by the Government of Nunavut-Department of Environment in 2017.
 During his time with the Board, Jorgen served with dedication and earnestness to ensure that future generations will be able to experience the land as he did.

-The annual $10,000 scholarship is split between two (2) successful applicants ($5,000 each) and is designed to assist students from Nunavut in obtaining an education in wildlife, wildlife management or the application of Inuit Qaujimajatuqangit in wildlife management, which will then be applied to future work in Nunavut.
+The annual $10,000 award is split between two (2) successful applicants ($5,000 each) and is designed to assist students from Nunavut in obtaining an education in wildlife, wildlife management or the application of Inuit Qaujimajatuqangit in wildlife management, which will then be applied to future work in Nunavut.

 You can download the application forms below: